s-ben/dcrdocs/docs/advanced/general-privacy.md

 ## Change address

 If we only spend fraction of an [UTXO](https://coincentral.com/utxo-beginners-explainer/), a change output will be generated.
 This is not good for privacy.
 For example, the change UTXO will be merged with another unspent transaction output next time when we are spending money, thus creating a signal that both of the transactions belong to us.
 An average wallet software won’t give us information about this, we won’t know, for example, that 2 UTXOs were merged to create the transaction.
 If you care about privacy, you should exactly know which UTXOs are being spent.
+[This](https://medium.com/@nopara73/coin-control-is-must-learn-if-you-care-about-your-privacy-in-bitcoin-33b9a5f224a2) is a good article on coin control.

 ## Avoid identification when acquiring cryptocurrencies

 Try to avoid getting cryptocurrencies from websites that require KYC or AML, or any other means of identification.
 Be aware that centralized exchanges can be hacked, thus providing the collected information to the hacker, who can belong to any kind of organization.
 It’s also possible that at some point an oppressive government will request the collected information.
 ATMs can be equipped with cameras, or there can be cameras nearby the ATM.
 This combined with the blockchain can reveal our identity.

+## Avoid leaving identifiers in public places

+A lot of times this is something physical, for example leaving behind a printed QR code somewhere, writing our nickname or real name on a piece of paper.
+Your name can be inprinted on the next page of the sticky notes stack, for example.
+Or that could also happen, that you leave behind your phone or computer unlocked for some minutes, with important information displayed on screen.

 ## Hiding cryptocurrency usage itself